-Just for comfort file resources extend the API of Python files with methods for direct access to an arbitrary position in a file.
+Just for comfort file resources extend the API of Python files with methods for direct access to an arbitrary position.
 This is done by implementing the sequence interface: getitem, setitem, getslice and setslice.

 This is mostly useful for binary files.
 Below the mandatory example: